ndd21/PHYS281/docs/demo-vs-code.md

 * :fontawesome-regular-copy:: open the "Explorer" panel showing any currently open files.
-* :fontawesome-solid-search:: open the "Search" panel to perform "find-and-replace" in a file.
+* :fontawesome-solid-magnifying-glass:: open the "Search" panel to perform "find-and-replace" in a file.
 * :fontawesome-solid-code-branch:: open the "Source Control" panel, which is useful if you code is under [version control](https://en.wikipedia.org/wiki/Version_control), e.g., git,